 Red Wolf ConservationIn the 1970s, only 14 pure Red Wolves roamed the planet.
 By 1980, those wolves had been removed from the wild to establish a breeding program to restore the population.

-Today more than 30 approved facilities work together as part of the Red Wolf SSP to ensure Red Wolf survival.
-Since the creation of the breeding program, the population of Red Wolves has increased dramatically, with their numbers now 155 in the SSP and over 100 wolves in the wild.
+Today more than 40 approved facilities work together as part of the Red Wolf SSP to ensure Red Wolf survival.
+Since the creation of the breeding program, the population of Red Wolves has increased dramatically, with their numbers now at nearly 200 in the SSP and about 50 wolves in the wild.

 Extensive statistical analysis of the population and careful attention to the details of managing a very small gene pool has helped to maintain genetic diversity for the wolves.
 Genome resource banking and assisted reproduction techniques are also being studied and used as tools to help better manage the Red Wolf population.